You

 (D) than are larger

-6. Charcoal is the more commonly used cooking fuel in the world
+6. Charcoal is the more commonly used cooking fuel

 .
 A B C D

-7. Automobiles, airplanes, and buses use more energy per passenger ____________.
+7. Automobiles, airplanes, and buses use more energy per passenger

 (A) as do trains